sanjaybn77/learn_devops/README.md

 # learn_devops
-i'm learning devops  and the first devops tool is github and git
+i'm learning devops  and the first devops tool is github and git.